Solar thermal energy: Molten salt storage

 The 150 MW Andasol solar power station is a commercial parabolic trough solar thermal power plant, located in Spain.
-The Andasol plant uses tanks of molten salt to store solar energy so that it can continue generating electricity even when the sun isn't shining.
+The Andasol plant uses tanks of molten salt to store solar energy so that it can continue generating electricity even when the sun is not shining.

 Molten salt is used to transport heat in solar power tower systems because it is liquid at atmospheric pressure, provides a low-cost medium to store thermal energy, its operating temperatures are compatible with today's steam turbines, and it is non-flammable and nontoxic.
 Molten salt is also used in the chemical and metals industries to transport heat.

 The first commercial molten salt mixture was a common form of saltpeter, 60% sodium nitrate and 40% potassium nitrate.
 Saltpeter melts at 220 °C (430 °F) and is kept liquid at 290 °C (550 °F) in an insulated storage tank.
 Calcium nitrate can reduce the melting point to 131 °C (268 °F), permitting more energy to be extracted before the salt freezes.
 There are now several technical calcium nitrate grades stable at more than 500 °C (1000 °F).

 This solar power system can generate power in cloudy weather or at night using the heat in the tank of hot salt.
 The tanks are insulated, able to store heat for a week.
 Tanks that power a 100-megawatt turbine for four hours would be about 9 m (30 ft) tall and 24 m (80 ft) in diameter.

 The Andasol power plant in Spain is the first commercial solar thermal power plant using molten salt for heat storage and nighttime generation.
 It came on line March 2009.
 On July 4, 2011, a company in Spain celebrated an historic moment for the solar industry: Torresol's 19.9 MW concentrating solar power plant became the first ever to generate uninterrupted electricity for 24 hours straight, using a molten salt heat storage.

 In January 2019 Shouhang Energy Saving Dunhuang 100MW molten salt tower solar energy photothermal power station project was connected to grid and started operating.
 Its configuration includes an 11-hour molten salt heat storage system and can generate power consecutively for 24 hours.

 Phase-change materials for storage

-Phase Change Material (PCMs) offer an alternative solution in energy storage.
+Phase change materials (PCMs) offer an alternative solution in energy storage.
 Using a similar heat transfer infrastructure, PCMs have the potential of providing a more efficient means of storage.
 PCMs can be either organic or inorganic materials.
 Advantages of organic PCMs include no corrosives, low or no undercooling, and chemical and thermal stability.
 Disadvantages include low phase-change enthalpy, low thermal conductivity, and flammability.
 Inorganics are advantageous with greater phase-change enthalpy, but exhibit disadvantages with undercooling, corrosion, phase separation, and lack of thermal stability.
 The greater phase-change enthalpy in inorganic PCMs make hydrate salts a strong candidate in the solar energy storage field.